Mont Blanc Tunnel fire: Fire

 Most drivers rolled up their windows and waited for rescue.
 The ventilation system in the tunnel drove toxic smoke back down the tunnel faster than anyone could run to safety.
 These fumes quickly filled the tunnel and restricted oxygen, disabling vehicles including fire engines which, once affected, had to be abandoned by the firefighters.
 Many drivers near the blaze who attempted to leave their cars and seek refuge points were quickly overcome due to toxic components of the smoke, mainly hydrogen cyanide.

 At 10:57 and 10:59, two fire trucks from Chamonix responded to the unfolding disaster.
-Melted wiring had eliminated any possible light sources in the tunnel; in the smoke and with abandoned and wrecked vehicles blocking their path, both fire engines were unable to proceed, and were blocked at garage 17, 1200 m from the burning truck.
-Without other possibilities, they abandoned their vehicles and took refuge in two of the emergency fire cubicles (fire-door sealed small rooms set into the walls every 600 m).
+Melted wiring had eliminated any light sources in the tunnel; in the smoke and with abandoned and wrecked vehicles blocking their path, both fire engines could not proceed, and were blocked at garage 17, 1200 m from the burning truck.
+With no other possibility, they abandoned their vehicles and took refuge in two emergency fire cubicles (fire-door sealed small rooms set in the walls every 600 m).

-Between 10:57 and 11:01, Italian firefighters had come within 300 metres of the truck, with two of them able to proceed to the garage 21.
-They were able to see the burning truck.
+Between 10:57 and 11:01, Italian firefighters came within 300 metres of the truck, with two of them able to proceed to garage 21.
+They could see the burning truck.
 However, burning fuel flowed down the road surface, causing tyres and fuel tanks to explode and sending deadly shrapnel in the air, thus spreading fire to other vehicles.
-This had forced Italian firefighters to retreat, and they rescued 12 people from the Italian side.
+This forced the Italian firefighters to retreat, although they were able to rescue 12 people from the Italian side.

 At 11:10 six Chamonix firefighters entered the tunnel but were blocked at the garage 17, 2700 m from the truck.
 By 11:11, more Italian firefighters had come to tackle the fire.
-They were blocked at garage 22 and had also abandoned their vehicles and searched for trapped groups of firefighters who had taken refuge in the fire cubicles.
+They were blocked at garage 22 and also had to abandoned their vehicles.
+They then searched for trapped groups of firefighters who had taken refuge in the fire cubicles.
 When it was realized that the cubicles were offering little protection from the smoke, they began searching for the doors that led to the ventilation duct.